Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet

-The simulated electron-phonon coupling is thus seen to better recreate the measured shape of the spin majority energy band maximum (Fig.~\ref{fig:fig4}a), and also its associated self-energy $\Sigma$ (Fig.~\ref{fig:fig4}b).
-The similar, but weaker couplings observed in the spin minority bands (Table~\ref{tab:Couplings}) certainly confirm the presence of appreciable electron-phonon interactions in the system, and these should also occur in the spin majority bands.
-Furthermore, one could argue that intra-band scattering from electron-phonon interactions should -- in most cases, occur with a higher probability than inter-band electron-magnon scattering.
+The simulated EPC is thus seen to better recreate the measured shape of the spin majority band (Fig.~\ref{fig:fig4}a) and its associated self-energy $\Sigma$ (Fig.~\ref{fig:fig4}b).
+The similar, but weaker coupling observed from the spin minority bands (Table~\ref{tab:Couplings}) certainly confirms the presence of appreciable EPC in the system, which should also occur in the spin majority bands.
+Furthermore, one could argue that intra-band scattering from electron-phonon interactions can -- in many cases, occur with a higher probability than inter-band electron-magnon scattering.